mj-isip23/Web-Application-2/README.md

 # Description
 This web application serves as an assignment.

-Subject: Web Application II
+Web Application II - Mr. Romack Natividad
-Instructor: Mr Romack Natividad